merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ```

 By refering to the help menu of `anvi-gen-contigs-database` you will find that the default for `--split-length` is 20,000.
-You may notice another interesting thing about the value for `--project-name`, which is `"{group}"`, to understand this you may need to be a little more familiar with snakemake, and more specifically with [the snakemake wildcards](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards).
+You may notice another interesting thing,which is that the value for `--project-name` is `"{group}"`.
+This is a little magic trick to make it so that the project name in your contigs database would indentical to the group name that you supplied in the config file.
+If you wish to understand this syntax, you may read about [the snakemake wildcards](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards).

 </div>